Our Open Finance and Inclusion Summit took place on 20 April 2021.

 Throughout 2020 we have seen the real value of digital finance, how it can transform the way everyone accesses, stores and moves money.
 Not embracing the digital transformation journey could be detrimental to the resilience of the ecosystem as well as customers' ability to access essential services.
 Efforts are also required to ensure that no one is left behind and that everyone can access and benefit from the entire financial services ecosystem.

-This conference, bringing together high-level speakers from the whole industry and government will be an opportunity to take stock and look ahead as the ecosystem considers how best to extend the principles of Open Banking into Open Finance and concentrate efforts to ensure financial inclusion is at the core of the deployment of new services, technologies and use cases.
+This conference, brought together high-level speakers from the whole industry and government to take stock and look ahead as the ecosystem considers how best to extend the principles of Open Banking into Open Finance and concentrate efforts to ensure financial inclusion is at the core of the deployment of new services, technologies and use cases.

 In the UK, customers can enjoy a wide range of services from multiple providers.
 The fintech revolution brought to market many new solutions and ways of consuming FS services.
 Technology is now a core part of banks and other providers’ products.
 The increased use of artificial intelligence, machine learning, big data analytics combined with new architecture design supported by biometrics, cloud and distributed ledger technology is a game changer.